techpivot/terraform-module-releaser/README.md

   for `pull-requests` must be set to `"write"`.
 - Additionally, the workflow permission for `contents` must also be set to `"write"` to allow the action to create tags and releases.
-- For security considerations and best practices when using the `github_token` or PATs, please refer to the [Security Documentation](./security.md).
+- For security considerations and best practices when using the `github_token`, please refer to the [Security Documentation](./security.md).
 - Ensure the **Restrict editing to users in teams with push access only** setting is enabled for public repositories, as the GitHub Actions Bot can write to the wiki by default.